Nikolov6/GainBase/README.md

 ## 📖 About the Project

 GainBase is a fitness exercise library where users can browse exercise content, filter by muscle group/equipment, and view detailed step-by-step instructions.
-Authenticated users can create, edit, and delete their own exercises, and can save exercises from other users to personal favorites.
+Authenticated users can create, edit, and delete their own exercises, save exercises to personal favorites, build custom multi-exercise routines (**Workouts**), and track their active progress using **Gym Sessions**.
-The project demonstrates layered ASP.NET Core MVC architecture with Entity Framework Core and ASP.NET Identity authentication/authorization.
+The project relies heavily on layered ASP.NET Core MVC architecture with Entity Framework Core and implements specialized Role-Based authorization to distinctly separate Administrators from standard Users.

+---

+## 🏗️ Architecture & Design Decisions

+- **Layered MVC Architecture:** The solution strongly follows the Model-View-Controller design pattern, completely separating application entry points (Controllers) from the Views (Razor) and backend logic.
+- **Service Layer (Core Services):** All business logic is strictly encapsulated inside `GainBase.Services.Core` (e.g., `ExerciseService`, `WorkoutService`, `GymSessionService`).
+Controllers are kept lightweight and only handle UI routing, model state interactions, and delegating actual work to abstracted Service Interfaces.
+- **Validations:** Uses comprehensive, double-layered validation:
+  - Strongly typed Data Annotations over centralized constraints (`GainBase.GCommon.EntityValidation`) on Domain Models and ViewModels.
+  - Server-side validation within MVC Controllers (checking `ModelState`) alongside client-side validation scripts.
+- **Role Separation Design:** The system distinguishes between "Admin" and "User" functionality securely via ASP.NET Core Identity roles and Areas. **Admin accounts are completely separated from normal user functionality and do not use regular user features**; instead, they operate directly inside a focused, dedicated `Admin` Area for administrative management.

 ---